 NCCER develops standardized construction and maintenance curricula and assessments with portable credentials.
-These credentials are tracked through NCCER’s National Registry which allows organizations and companies to track the qualifications of their craft professionals and/or check the qualifications of possible new hires.
-The National Registry also assists craft professionals by maintaining their records in a secure database.
+These credentials are tracked through NCCER’s Registry System that allows organizations and companies to track the qualifications of their craft professionals and/or check the qualifications of possible new hires.
+NCCER's registry also assists craft professionals by maintaining their records in a secure database.

-NCCER’s workforce development process of accreditation, instructor certification, standardized curriculum, national registry, assessment, and certification is a key component in the industry’s workforce development efforts.
+NCCER’s workforce development process of accreditation, instructor certification, standardized curriculum, registry, assessment and certification is a key component in the industry’s workforce development efforts.
 NCCER also drives multiple initiatives to enhance career development and recruitment efforts for the industry.

 NCCER’s new branding and international initiatives have led to the use of NCCER in lieu of The National Center for Construction Education and Research.
 The same great resources and services are still available.

-NCCER is headquartered in Alachua, Fla., and is affiliated with the University of Florida's M.E.
-Rinker, Sr. School of Building Construction.
+NCCER is headquartered in Alachua, Florida, and is affiliated with the University of Florida's M.E.
+Rinker, Sr. School of Construction Management.